ankostis/TeslaCrack/README.rst

 How it works?
 -------------
-We recapitulate `how TeslaCrypt ransomware works and explain the weakness
+We recapitulate `how TeslaCrypt ransomware works to explain the weakness
 <https://securelist.com/blog/research/71371/teslacrypt-2-0-disguised-as-cryptowall/>`_
 that is relevant for this cracking tool: